Le Meilleur Pâtissier: Creative Test / L'épreuve créative

-The final phase involves creating and successfully baking a recipe that fits the challenge's theme (for instance, a dessert that is a trompe l'oeil of a regional savory dish).
+The final phase involves creating and successfully baking a recipe that fits the challenge's theme (for instance, a dessert that is a trompe l'œil of a regional savory dish).
 The presentation often includes decoration around the bake, which itself is usually grand in scale and sometimes monumental in size.
 The contestants’ skill, creativity, and aesthetic sensibilities are all put to the test.

 A VIP guest (e.g. a Meilleur Ouvrier de France or a top-tier professional pastry chef) joins the judges for this challenge, giving advice to the star-struck contestants and contributing to the commentary during the judging.
-Starting in season 11, the VIP judge also designates their favorite (le coup de coeur).
+Starting in season 11, the VIP judge also designates their favorite (le coup de cœur).
 This award contributes significantly to that contestant's standing in the competition that week.

 During the baking, the judges and host interact with the contestants, along with the VIP guest.
 They offer advice and lay out expectations for the contestants' plans.